NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 ### Blank lines

-Two blank lines before overlined sections, i.e. before H1 and H2.
+Two blank lines before overlined sections, that is, before H1 and H2.
 One blank line before other sections.
 See [Headings](#headings) for an example.

 One blank line to separate directives.